UKICRS

 Getting around Dublin

 Dublin is very walkable.
 If you prefer to use the base, use the Dublin Bus and buy a Leap Card (either at the shop in the airport or any newsagent in the city centre).
+Further details at link below:

 Dublin, the vibrant capital of Ireland, offers a rich mix of history, culture, and entertainment for visitors.
 A great place to start is Trinity College, home to the stunning Long Room Library and the famous Book of Kells, a beautifully illuminated medieval manuscript.
 Nearby, Dublin Castle and Christ Church Cathedral provide a glimpse into the city's past, while a walk along the River Liffey leads to the striking Ha’penny Bridge and the historic streets of Temple Bar, known for its lively pubs, music, and arts scene.